Solar Heating, Ventilation & Cooling (HVAC)

 Click to read more: Managing Your Solar Power

-Explore adding heat recovery ventilation (HRV) if your home is designed to a high energy efficiency standard.
-New builds and renovations with Energy Rating of 6 or more are well insulated and well sealed.
+New builds and renovations with 6+ Energy Rating are well insulated and well sealed.
 This makes a strong case for adding HRV ventilation to keep your home feeling fresh and airy without opening windows.

 Off-grid Homes